 How Your Multi-Vehicle Car Accident Lawyer Can Help

 Recently, Rafi, Brown and Stokes resolved a case involving two back-to-back multi-car crashes.
 First, an 18-wheeler truck merged into our client whose car was forced into a third car and hit by a fourth.
 Next, a fifth driver hit our client and spun into three more cars.
 As you can imagine, a crash with eight cars can be very complex from a legal standpoint.
 That’s why if you are injured in one of these car accidents, you need a lawyer who is experienced in navigating multi-car accident cases.
-Contact us to find out how we can help you sort through these complex issues and get you the compensation you deserve for your injuries.
+Call (404) 948-3311 or contact us to find out how we can help you sort through these complex issues and get you the compensation you deserve for your injuries.